Fires are classified into different types or ‘classes of fire’ so we know how best to control them.

 - Other Methods: Fire blankets can deprive a dry chemical fire of oxygen.

-Because ordinary combustibles are so common in house fires, it is recommended that you get a fire extinguisher that includes a ‘Class A’ rating (Most common fire extinguishers are class ABC).
+Because ordinary combustibles are so common in house fires, it is usually recommended by authorities that you get a fire extinguisher that includes a ‘Class A’ rating (Most common fire extinguishers are class ABC).
+Check with your local jurisdiction requirements.

 Class B: Flammable Liquids and Gases